Kalo Nero

 Kalo Nero or Kalonero (Καλό Νερό or Καλόνερο meaning "good water") is a village and a community of the Trifylia municipality, Messenia, southern Greece.
-The population of the entire community is 686 (2011 census), the main village alone 543, the remaining 143 living in the smaller settlements Ano Kalo Nero, Kakavas, Stasi Sidirokastro (Sidirokastro station, a railway halt), Marmaro and Vounaki.
+The population of the community is 559 (2021 census), including the smaller settlements Ano Kalo Nero, Kakavas, Stasi Sidirokastro (Sidirokastro station, a railway halt), Marmaro and Vounaki.

 Geography

 Kalo Nero is situated on the Gulf of Kyparissia, a bay of the Ionian Sea.
 It is 6 km northeast of Kyparissia, 21 km south of Zacharo and 47 km northwest of Kalamata.
 The Greek National Road 9 (Patras - Pyrgos - Pylos), and the main road to Kalamata pass through the town.
 Kalo Nero is a railway junction where the line from Patras and Pyrgos in the north branches to the terminus station of Kyparissia to the south and towards Kalamata via Zevgolatio in the east.
 Kalo Nero has a relatively large railway yard, located alongside the central square of the village, with the station building at the southern end of the square.
 Kalo Nero used to have several daily passenger train services but during recent years these have been reduced until 21-Jan-2011 the last remaining services were closed down.